 We enjoyed sightseeing on the Big Bus Miami Tour.
 Completing all three loops in two days is doable, but we did not get to really discover any areas of the city in depth.
-Hopping off only twice, for 30 minutes each time, we did feel a bit rushed.
+Hopping off only twice, we did feel a bit rushed.
 However, the tours were a great introduction to the city, so now we can plan to visit certain attractions during our next trip to Miami to explore them in more detail.
 We certainly would recommend first time travelers with limited time in Miami take a Big Bus Miami Tour.
 We suggest starting the day with either the Beach or City Loop and ending with the Uptown Loop.
 If time permits, share rides are always available to take you back to the areas you want to explore more in depth.
 Thanks to Big Bus Miami we have a better understanding of the city, its history, and where we want to visit during our next pre-cruise stay.

 Have you taken a Big Bus Miami Tour or any other organized city tour?
-What are your favorites things to do and see in Miami?
+What are your favorite things to do and see in Miami?
 Drop us an anchor below to share your favorite ways to traverse this great city before or after a cruise vacation.